 The preparation of the annual accounts requires the Company to make estimates and judgements concerning the future that may affect the amount of related assets, liabilities, income and expense and the scope of related disclosures.
 Critical judgements and key sources of estimation uncertainty are assessed continually and are based on historic experience and other factors, including forward-looking expectations, which are considered reasonable under the circumstances.
-The outcome of these estimates and judgements provides the basis of the carrying amounts of assets, liabilities, income and expenses that cannot be readily determined by other means.
 Actual results may differ from estimated results.